sprtus/spbones/README.md

 # SPBones
-Cut SharePoint's interface down to the bones with a lightweight and simplified responsive user interface template. **SPBones** is a master page template that you can copy into your SharePoint 2013 or Office 365 environment to use as a starting point from which to build your own customizations.
+Cut SharePoint's interface down to the bones with a lightweight and simplified responsive user interface template. **SPBones** is a minimal master page template that you can deploy to your SharePoint 2013, 2016, or Office 365/SharePoint Online environment to use as a starting point from which to build your design customizations.

+- SPBones is **modern**
+  - Ditch SharePoint Designer and code your design templates in your favorite editor on Windows or macOS
+  - Includes [ES6](https://babeljs.io/docs/learn-es2015/) script support, [SASS](http://sass-lang.com/) stylesheets, [Font Awesome](http://fontawesome.io/) iconography, and [Gulp](http://gulpjs.com/) deployments using [Propeller](https://github.com/oldrivercreative/propeller)
+  - Many default SharePoint styles have been reset to give you a "blank slate" on which to build your own customizations
 - SPBones is **responsive**
   - Includes the [Bootstrap 3 responsive CSS grid system](http://getbootstrap.com/css/#grid)
   - Includes optimizations to make SharePoint content more mobile friendly
 - SPBones is **accessible**
   - Includes semantic HTML5 markup structure
   - Includes simplified HTML for search optimization
-- SPBones is **lightweight**
-  - Includes minified versions of many default SharePoint CSS files
-  - Many default SharePoint styles have been removed to give you a "blank slate" on which to build your own customizations

 ## Prerequisites
-1. Requires **SharePoint 2013** (Standard or Enterprise) or **Office 365**
+1. Requires **SharePoint Server 2013/2016** (Standard or Enterprise) or **Office 365/SharePoint Online**
 2. Requires the **Design** permission level in order to copy files and apply templates
 3. We highly recommend using a **publishing** site collection

 SPBones in *not* intended to serve as a standalone SharePoint template.
-This template should be used by experienced web designers and SharePoint developers who understand the SharePoint interface customization process.
-This is not a SharePoint "theme," but rather a building block onto which you can craft your own theme.
+This template should be used by web designers and SharePoint developers who understand the SharePoint interface customization process.
+This is not a SharePoint theme, but rather a building block onto which you can craft your own theme.

 ## Getting started
-The easiest way to get started with **SPBones** is to copy the template files into your SharePoint environment.
-You can copy these files by mapping a network drive to your SharePoint environment, or by dropping the files into the *All Files* area of your SharePoint Designer application window.
+The easiest way to get started with **SPBones** is to run the included [Gulp](http://gulpjs.com/) deployment script.

-1. **Copy** the `bones` folder into your SharePoint master page gallery (this should be located at `/_catalogs/masterpage/` within your site collection)
-2. **Publish** the copied files using SharePoint Designer or by browsing to the master page gallery within your web browser
+1. After downloading or forking the repository, run `npm update` in the command line to download the required [NPM](https://www.npmjs.com/) modules
+2. Open `propeller.json` and change the `connection` settings to reflect the SharePoint environment to which you are deploying
+3. **Deploy** files to your SharePoint environment by running `gulp` in the command line
+4. **Publish** a major version of all deployed files in the browser
 3. **Apply** the master page by visiting *Site Settings*, then *Master page*, then by selecting the appropriate master page and clicking on *OK*
-  - For on-premises SharePoint 2013 environments, use the `bones.master` master page
+  - For on-premises SharePoint 2013 environments, use the `bones/bones-2013` master page
-  - For Office 365 environments, use the `bones-o365.master` master page
+  - For SharePoint 2016 or Office 365 environments, use the `bones/bones` master page

-## Template structure
+## Folder structure
-SPBones includes a recommended folder structure for organizing your design assets, such as CSS files, JS files, and images.

-- `bones`
-  - `img`
-    - *Place your design-related image assets here*
-  - `script`
-    - `main.js` *Place your custom scripts into this file*
-  - `style`
-    - `core`
-      - *This folder contains minified SharePoint CSS files*
-    - `bones.css` *SPBones styles, normalize.css, bootstrap.css*
-    - `main.css` *Place your custom CSS styles into this file*

-You can extend this template structure to include web fonts, video, or even SharePoint Content Search web part display templates.
+SPBones includes a `_catalogs` folder that maps to the matching location in your SharePoint environment.
+Any files placed into this folder will be deployed when running the deployment script.
+You can use this folder to deploy master pages, page layouts, design assets, image renditions, and web parts.

 ### Renaming your template
-It's generally recommended to rename your master page after adding it to your site collection.
-When renaming your template, be sure to update all references within your master page to the new folder name.
+We generally recommended renaming your template before deploying to SharePoint.
+When renaming, be sure to update all references to the `/bones` folder in your master page.

-1. Rename the `bones` folder
+1. Rename the `_catalogs/masterpage/bones` folder
-2. Rename the `bones.master` file (or `bones-o365.master` if you are using Office 365)
+2. Rename the `bones.master` file (or `bones-2013.master` if you are using SharePoint 2013)
-3. Inside your newly renamed master page file, update all references to the `bones` folder to match the new folder name you created in step #1 (we recommend using *find/replace* to replace each instance of `/_catalogs/masterpage/bones/`)
+3. Inside your newly renamed master page file, update all references to the `bones` folder to match the new folder name you created in step #1
+4. Update the `tasks` area of the `propeller.json` file to ensure compiled files are placed in the appropriate location during deployments

 ## Grid system
 SPBones uses the [Bootstrap 3 responsive CSS grid system](http://getbootstrap.com/css/#grid).
 This is a highly configurable and flexible CSS grid system that allows you to easily build mobile-first master page and page layout templates.
 Read more about this grid system and see examples on the Bootstrap documentation page, [here](http://getbootstrap.com/css/#grid).